 The Southern Nevada Water Authority (SNWA) actively monitors for lead and copper in our drinking water supply.

 The Environmental Protection Agency (EPA) has set an action level for lead at 15 parts per billion (ppb).
-According to the latest water quality analyses, levels of lead were detected at 2 ppb, well below levels that are determined to be a possible health concern.
+According to the latest water quality analyses, levels of lead were detected at less than 1 ppb, well below levels that are determined to be a possible health concern.

 Elevated levels of lead in drinking water can cause serious health problems, especially for pregnant women and young children.
 The presence of lead is primarily from materials and components associated with service lines and home plumbing.
 While SNWA is responsible for providing high-quality drinking water, we cannot control the variety of materials used in plumbing components.